leomotors/cocoa-discord/doc/cms.md

 }
 ```

-**Note**: The key of commands must match the name its command in SlashCommandBuilder.
+**Note**: The key of `commands` must match the name of its command in SlashCommandBuilder.
-In order to ensure this, you are encourage to run a function which will be
+In order to ensure this, you are encouraged to run a function which will be
 mentioned in the next section.

 ### Slash Command Center